USDA loans offer a unique benefit: in some situations, you can roll your closing costs into your loan.

 The majority of properties do not require flood insurance.
 However, you will be required to purchase it if your flood certification indicates that the property is in a flood zone.
 The lender will collect at least one year’s worth of premiums at closing.

-USDA closing costs are somewhere between 2-4% of the loan amount, on the low range for higher priced homes and on the high range for less expensive homes.
+USDA closing costs are somewhere between 2-4% of the loan amount depending on the home price and local customary fees.

 No. USDA is the only major loan type that allows you to finance closing costs.
 Conventional, FHA, and VA loans do not offer this benefit.